xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

         libcurl4-openssl-dev libgeoip-dev libxml2-dev

-Next, we need to grab the most recent source of libmodsecurity.
+Next, download and unpack the most recent source of libmodsecurity.
 This is available from the ModSecurity GitHub project, on the `libmodsecurity` branch:

 .. code::